vnovick/react-native-animations-workshop-2020/Readme.md

 </summary>

 - In a previous project create a new screen
-- Recreate Twitter like header example on profile by implementing what was learnt in the class
+- In a twitter like example make sure to change the opacity of the subheader only when it appears on top of the header

 </details>